Charities and churches that help with home repairs.

 There are several assistance programs from various charity organizations with volunteers.
 Free home repairs or handyman type work will often be done by non-profits such as Area Aging Agency, Rebuilding Together, Volunteers of America, Habitat for Humanity's home repair program, or Medicaid partner.
 Local churches as well as charities also help with repairs, including St. Vincent de Paul, Catholic Charities or Salvation Army volunteers.
 Many volunteer groups were created to help people so they can age in place, including support for widows and widowers.

-The first national resource is Habitat for Humanity's home repair program.
+The first national, non-profit resource is Habitat for Humanity's home repair program.
 This is intended to help keep a home, and even a community, safe.
 The program can also be used to ensure affordable housing in a town or county is kept “liveable” and help a senior with aging in place.
 As if an house is falling down or in disrepair, then a low income family or one living in poverty will not want to live in the property.

-Interest free loans can help pay for home repairs too.
+Interest free loans can pay for home repairs too.
 They are from HUD (Housing and Urban Development) as well as community actions.
 While not volunteer driven groups, the free loans can be an option for fixing emergency safety concerns in a home, including HVAC concerns, installation of wheelchair ramps, a leaking roof, grab bars in a bathroom or bedroom, handrails and more.
 Apply for interest free loans.

 Rebuilding Together is a volunteer driven group that helps rebuild homes impacted by a natural disaster (hurricane, flood, tornado, etc.) and they also operate year round to help the low income and poor.
 Volunteers that are part of Rebuilding Together (over 200,000 people) may repair a roof for free, help a veteran get into a new or better home, do paining work or minor maintenance repairs.
 Donations and other community support keeps this group operating.
 Call 1-800-473-4229 for information on local centers.